captn3m0/captn3m0.github.com/_posts/2011-09-13-6-months-of-ubuntu.md

 ---
 title: Six Months of Ubuntu
 layout: post
-tags: ubuntu, operating systems, weblog-ifest
+tags:
+- ubuntu
+- weblog-ifest
 ---

 I installed Ubuntu as my primary OS back sometime in February.
 Not that I'd not tried it earlier.
 In fact, I'd used a copy of Ubuntu 3 back in day.
 But this time around, Windows (from my dual boot) just gave up and died.
 The partition with Windows got heavily corrupted, lost lots of data, and ultimately I had to format it.
 And Ubuntu dragged through all that.
 And here I'm today, a veteran of 3 Ubuntu versions, starting with 10.10, and right now on the 11.10 beta.